 Are you looking for a new challenge or are you thinking about a complete change of career?
 Would you like to retrain for a healthcare profession?

-NHSScotland has a huge variety of full and part-time working or volunteering roles available and open to you.
+NHSScotland has a huge variety of full-time and part-time jobs available.
 We recruit people of all ages, backgrounds and levels of experience.
 We also offer an excellent benefits package for all employees.

 Transferable skills are skills that are useful for most jobs.
 Through work, study or hobbies, you may have a lot of the skills NHSScotland is looking for.